maheshbabugorantla/Machine_Learning/Capstone-Project/Capstone-Project-Report.md

 <a name="problem-statement"></a>

 ## **Problem Statement**

-> The problem which needs to be solved is clearly defined.
-A strategy for solving the problem, including discussion of the expected solution, has been made.

 [PetFinder.my](https://www.petfinder.my/) has been Malaysia's leading animal welfare platform since 2008, with a database of more than 150,000 animals.
 PetFinder collaborates closely with animal lovers, media, corporations, and global organizations to improve animal welfare.